-1.0 Overview
+1. Overview

 - 1.1 Procurement is the process by which services, goods, products and infrastructure are acquired from external organisations and providers.
 The procurement process starts with the identification of need and continues through to the end of the agreed contract or end of the useful life of the acquired asset.

 - 1.2 Procurement can cover a range of purchasing methods:

 - Spot, low cost purchasing

 - Quotations

 - Full-scale Tenders

 - Any Qualified Provider

 - Framework Agreements

 - Public Private Partnerships

 - 1.3 Procurement plays a key role in delivering high quality, value for money, customer/patient centered services.
 This document outlines the Clinical Commissioning Group's (CCG) procurement policy, including general purchasing and tender process, legal obligations, environmental issues, and gives details of European Union tendering timetables

-- 1.4 This Procurement Policy is an integral part of the commissioning cycle and fully observers established Standing Financial Instructions and as a result should not be read in isolation.
+- 1.4 This Procurement Policy is an integral part of the commissioning cycle, fully observers the Detailed Financial Policies and as a result should not be read in isolation.

-2.0 Policy Statement
+2. Policy Statement